 - Order an espresso if you love a strong coffee flavor that is finished in just one or two slurps.

-- Go with a latte if you love a more mellow coffee that you can enjoy while slowly sipping on it.
+- Opt for a latte if you prefer a milder coffee that you can savor while sipping it slowly.

 My go-to is usually an espresso, as I love the more intense flavor.
-But I also like to enjoy a latte occasionally.
+However, I also enjoy a latte occasionally.

 Related coffee comparison articles